MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/remote-share-provider.md

 **`-ContentDatabase <SPContentDatabasePipeBind>`**

-The content database the new BLOB store will be applied to.
-It can either be the content database object or the content database name.
+The content database, the new BLOB store will be applied to, can either be the content database object or the content database name.

 **`-Name <BlobStoreName[ValidateLength(8, 128)]>`**